F041/Gente_strana_App/README.md

 ### To do:
-- fix chatScreen when sending the first message in a chat
+- fix chatScreen when messages reach a certian quantity
+- fix images in UsersListScreen, PPScreen
+- fix linearprogress when downloading translate model
 - speacial theme for who has dyslexia
 - facebook registration and login